-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Beaxy consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Beaxy consists of four parts: general info, fees, deposit methods and security.

-Beaxy is a cryptocurrency exchange that launched in June 2019.
-According to information we have received, it is registered in Saint Kitts and Nevis.
-We have also received information that it has its head offices in Chicago, USA.
+Beaxy is a crypto exchange that launched in June 2019.
+According to info we have received, it is registered in Saint Kitts and Nevis.
+We have also learned that it has its head offices in Chicago, USA.

 Below are a few of the advantages the exchange itself promotes on its website.
 Among these, security, performance, low trading fees and 24/7 support are the ones we deem most important.
 Naturally, referral programs and options to customize the trading experience are also positive.